I Pass The CMA Exam!

 A. Financial Statement Analysis

-1. Basic financial statement analysis
+1. Comparative financial statement analysis

 • a.
 Common size financial statements